-Student requests for reasonable accommodation should be addressed to the Student Services Department.
-A student must selfidentify as an individual with a disability and provide appropriate diagnostic information that substantiates the disability.
-The Student Services Department will then assess the impact of the disability on the student's academic program and record the required academic accommodations.
-Individuals who have complaints alleging discriminations based upon a disability may file them with the Vice President of Student Services.
+Student requests for reasonable accommodation should be addressed to the Dean of Students.
+A student must self-identify as an individual with a disability and provide appropriate diagnostic information that substantiates the disability.
+The Student Services Division will then assess the impact of the disability on the student's academic program and record the required academic accommodations.
+Individuals who have complaints alleging discriminations based upon a disability may file them with the Dean of Students.